Road Bans & Restrictions

 Managing and Mitigating Infrastructure Strain

 When necessary, Lac Ste.
 County's Public Works department implements road bans on all oiled and chip seal coat roads, including residential subdivisions.
 They are declared based on weather conditions and frost testing.
 Road bans are an effective tool for preventing road damage, reducing road maintenance costs and ensuring the roads are safer for all motorists.
 Some roads in Lac Ste.
 Anne County are more susceptible to damage than others based on factors like poor drainage and weather conditions.

 When a road ban occurs, signs indicating the allowed axle percentages are posted, and the ban is monitored and enforced by Lac Ste.
 Anne County Enforcement Services to ensure compliance.

-PURSUANT TO THE AUTHORITY granted under the provisions of Section 18(1) of the Municipal Government Act, the Vehicle Axle Weight Restrictions are effective 2:00 pm Tuesday, March 16th, 2021.
+PURSUANT TO THE AUTHORITY granted under the provisions of Section 18(1) of the Municipal Government Act, the March 16, 2021 Vehicle Axle Weight Restrictions were lifted effective 2:00 pm Tuesday, June 1, 2021.

 Important Reminder About Road Bans & Restrictions

 The County is responsible for the maintenance and preservation of all municipal roads, highways and bridges within its boundaries that are under its direction, control and management.
 A vital part of this responsibility is the protection of roadways during the spring thaw.
 Alberta’s all-season roads (paved or gravel) are quite fragile as frost “comes out of the ground” (melts).
 The roadbed becomes soft and spongy because water becomes trapped between the road surface and the layer of ice underneath.